It took Mariners CEO Kevin Mather just 45 minutes to alienate everybody connected to baseball in Seattle

 By the way, Rodriguez does speak tremendous English.
 Not that a Dominican who just turned 20 last week should be expected to.
 But to make such a comment without even being asked about Julio’s second language?
 It makes Gilligan look like the Professor.

-I’m still to wrap my head around how a man this successful could have such a pronounced lapse in judgment.
+I’m still trying to wrap my head around how a man this successful could have such a pronounced lapse in judgment.
 I’m still trying to process why he thought such revelations — including petty gripes such as paying a translator a five-figure salary — could not come back to haunt him.
 Yet in one 45-minute Q&A, Mather managed to betray his trust with ownership, belittle players throughout the organization and tell fans that saving trumps success.

 How do you explain that?
 Maybe like this.